 2. You will automatically be prompted to enter your username and password to access the camera.
-You will be asked to create a user with administrator privileges before the device will be operational.
+If the device is in the factory default state and was manufactured after January 1, 2020, you will be asked to create a user with administrator privileges before the device will be operational.
 For more information, see Adding a User.

-Creating the Initial User
+Creating the Initial User and Logging In

-Cameras do not have a default username and password and will be in a factory default state.
+Cameras manufactured after January 1, 2020, do not have a default username and password and will be in a factory default state.